Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Highly social modular layouts Large footprint in practice

-Comfortable, relaxed seating Less “desk-posture” friendly
+Comfortable, relaxed seating Less friendly to desk-like posture

 B&B Italia Tufty-Time 20 sofa